SAML-Toolkits/ruby-saml/README.md

 ## Signature Validation

-Ruby SAML allows different ways to validate the signature of the SAMLResponse:
+Ruby SAML allows different ways to validate the signature of the SAML Response:
-- You can provide the IdP X.509 public certificate at the `idp_cert` setting.
+- You may provide the IdP X.509 public certificate at the `idp_cert` setting.
-- You can provide the IdP X.509 public certificate in fingerprint format using the `idp_cert_fingerprint` setting parameter and additionally the `idp_cert_fingerprint_algorithm` parameter.
+- (Deprecated) You may provide the IdP X.509 public certificate in fingerprint format using the `idp_cert_fingerprint` and `idp_cert_fingerprint_algorithm` parameters.

-When validating the signature of redirect binding, the fingerprint is useless and the certificate of the IdP is required in order to execute the validation.
-You can pass the option `:relax_signature_validation` to `SloLogoutrequest` and `Logoutresponse` if want to avoid signature validation if no certificate of the IdP is provided.
+In addition, you may pass the option `:relax_signature_validation` to `SloLogoutrequest` and `Logoutresponse` if want to skip signature validation on logout.

-In production also we highly recommend to register on the settings the IdP certificate instead of using the fingerprint method.
-The fingerprint, is a hash, so at the end is open to a collision attack that can end on a signature validation bypass.
-Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.
+The `idp_cert_fingerprint` option is deprecated for the following reasons.
+It will be removed in Ruby SAML version 3.0.
+1. It only works with HTTP-POST binding, not HTTP-Redirect, since the full certificate is not sent in the Redirect URL parameters.
+2. It is theoretically be susceptible to collision attacks, by which a malicious actor could impersonate the IdP.
+(However, as of January 2025, such attacks have not been publicly demonstrated for SHA-256.)

 ## Handling Multiple IdP Certificates